PlutoZhang/Zowe-docs/topics/mvd-instopendesktopbrowser.md

 where:

--   *myHost* is the host on which you are running the Zoe Node Server.
+-   *myHost* is the host on which you installed the Zoe Node Server.
--   *httpPort* is the value that was assigned to `node.http.port` in `zluxserver.json`.
+-   *httpPort* is the port number that was assigned to `node.http.port` in `zluxserver.json`.
--   *httpsPort* is the value that was assigned to *node.https.port* in `zluxserver.json`.
+-   *httpsPort* is the port number that was assigned to *node.https.port* in `zluxserver.json`.
-    For example, if you run the Zoe Node Server on host *myhost* and the value that is assigned to *node.http.port* in `zluxserver.json` is 12345, you would specify `https://myhost:12345/ZLUX/plugins/com.rs.mvd/web/index.htm`.
+    For example, if the Zoe Node Server is installed on host *myhost* and the port number that is assigned to the HTTP port is 12345, you specify `https://myhost:12345/ZLUX/plugins/com.rs.mvd/web/index.htm`.